Conclusions and Recommendations (Operation Animal Mutilation)

 Can these questions be answered, or is their observation just another one of those unsupported statements that I have encountered so frequently during the course of my project?
 I cannot answer this, but I can point out the results of my own analysis of the 90 mutilations reported prior to the commencement of Operation Animal Mutilation.

 As I have noted in Chapter Three, a verdict of predator/scavenger-induced damage is clearly indicated in the vast majority of cases in which sufficient evidence is presented in the report.
 Even in those few cases in which the damage was determined to be human-induced, the resulting mutilation bore little resemblance to the "classic" case.
-In short, during my investigation of the 117 mutilations that have been reported in New Mexico since 1975, I have not found one single case which, after careful scrutiny of available evidence, could be confirmed as a "classic mutilation."
+In short, during my investigation of the 117 mutilations that have been reported in New Mexico since en , I have not found one single case which, after careful scrutiny of available evidence, could be confirmed as a "classic mutilation."

 Are the conclusions that I have reached unique?
 To the contrary, the data obtained from qualified investigators and experienced veterinarians in other states only confirms what I have discovered in New Mexico.
 In fact, I have found no credible source who differs from this finding, nor has one piece of hard evidence been presented or uncovered that would cause me to alter this conclusion.
 But perhaps it is better to let the experts speak for themselves.
 The following statements are excerpts from letters received from veterinarians affiliated with various state veterinary diagnostic laboratories.
 The complete contents of these communications can be found in the appendix section of this report.